Pleanog/lmu-course-aii/Lectures/Session 02 - Intro to Machine Learning.md

 ![[Pasted image 20250515104741.png]]

 - **Support Vectors**: The **data points closest to the decision boundary**.
 These points lie on the edge of the margin and are crucial because they **directly influence the position and orientation** of the separating line (hyperplane).
-If you removed them, the boundary would shift.
+If we removed them, the boundary would shift.
 - **Margin**: The **distance between the decision boundary and the nearest support vectors** from each class.
 SVM tries to **maximize this margin**, creating the widest possible separation between the classes to improve generalization.
 	- Decision Boundary: "Emails on this side are spam; emails on that side are not spam.
 Emails exactly on the line are uncertain the probability of spam/not spam is 50/50"